Yaeger42/Yaeger42/README.md

 <p align="center">

 # Howdy 🤠
 My name is Diego, I'm a Python backend developer who likes to automate the boring stuff.
-I enjoy backend development as well
+And I also enjoy tinkering with DevOps tools
 </p>

 ***